top of page

 St. Francis de Sales Catholic Church, Idabel, OK.

 Vietnamese, and Kiribati + speaking parishioners.
 We are grateful to come together at one of our weekend Masses and celebrate our faith in God - Father, Son and Holy Spirit.
 We value family and we honor and support family life in whatever form it takes.
 Jesus cared for all people and as members of his Body we strive to care for all.
 We are especially mindful of those in need.
-We support the Idabel Ministerial Alliance financial assistance program, Hand to Hand food program and we care for those in need of clothing at our Thrift Store which is open on Saturdays.
-Children are a gift from God.
-We are committed to being good examples of faith to our children and to share our faith in God with them.
+We support the Idabel Ministerial Alliance financial assistance program, Hand to Hand food program.

 Our Church